whyiris/BIOSA/README.md

 All input files go to "resources" directory

 --------------------------------------------------------------

-ATTENTION
+## ATTENTION

 --------------------------------------------------------------
-Ensure you are working on your OWN branch, not on the master
+Ensure you are working on your OWN branch, not on the master.